pedrohalb/Aplicativo_Hostel_Java/README.md

 <br><br>
 <img src="JavaFX - O.O/hostel.jpg" alt="Hostel Image" width="600">

->A simple application using java and javafx that simulates making reservations, adding guests and rooms in a hostel.
+>A simple application in java (POO) and javafx that simulates making reservations, adding guests and rooms in a hostel.

 ## 🛠️ Dependencies